 Will the creativity of business prioritise the race for growth to which rich countries are committed?
 Will this race continue to pollute the atmosphere, destroy its limited resources, and foster a kind of individualistic and selfish society, trapped in the bubble of its success and privileges?
 Would the capacity to innovate not be better directed towards the priority problems of the planet and humanity?

 Entrepreneurs cannot answer those questions alone.
 They will be increasingly drawn to political debate and ethical reflection.
-We should recall that the European tradition from Aristotle considers economics, ethics and politics to be part of the same set5.
-This is a significant cultural shift that goes further than most discourse on social responsibilities.
+We should recall that the European tradition from Aristotle considers economics, ethics, and politics to be part of the same set5.
+This is a significant cultural shift that goes further than most discourses on social responsibilities.
 It is all the more necessary given that we are faced with challenges that go beyond our policy and institutional frameworks: population growth, pockets of extreme poverty, inequalities in education, health and employment, crisis and social anxiety, migration, violence and radicalization, climate change, destruction of biodiversity, ocean pollution, and the dichotomy between political governance and the global economy.

 Embedding a social imperative in entrepreneurial action means integrating creativity within the context of wider challenges and sustainable development.
 We must stop pretending that there is an automatic convergence of the current economic creativity and overall development of humanity.
 We must stop claiming that only personal interest must guide economic behaviour and respond to global challenges; simply trusting in technical ingenuity and market indications is misguided.
 Choices are necessary.
 A company will only be responsible if it operates with a view to human and sustainable development.